fanqingsong/langchain-rag/README.md

 1. Place your PDF documents into a new ```./pdfs/``` directory.

+2. Run `ollama serve` in a terminal if Ollama is not running already

-2. Run the main script:
+3. Run the main script:

     ```sh
     python main.py
     ```

-3. Follow the prompts to ask questions about the content of your PDF documents.
+4. Follow the prompts to ask questions about the content of your PDF documents.
 You can make questions about the PDF documents you used earlier.
 Type `exit` to quit.

 ## Project Structure